How Do I Get Rid of Extra Skin After Weight Loss?

 I'm 15 and I've been overweight pretty much all my life.
 This past year I lost 50 pounds and I have some extra skin on my body because I was big for so long.
 It's been tightening up (but really slowly) because I'm still young.
 But is there anything I can do to speed it up?
 I already work out (cardio) every other day.
 I just want to know what will speed up the process.

-First, congratulations on losing the extra weight.
+Congratulations on losing the extra weight!

 In addition to talking to your doctor, continue taking good care of yourself: Eating right, getting exercise, and moisturizing your skin daily can help you look and feel good.

 *Names have been changed to protect user privacy.